Robert Bork Supreme Court nomination: "Bork" as a verb

 William Safire of The New York Times attributes "possibly" the first use of bork as a verb to The Atlanta Journal-Constitution of August 20, 1987.
 In fact, the word had appeared a few days earlier, in a newspaper opinion piece dated August 11.
 Safire defines "to bork" by reference "to the way Democrats savaged Ronald Reagan's nominee, the Appeals Court judge Robert H. Bork, the year before".
 This definition stems from the history of the fight over Bork's nomination.
-Bork was widely lauded for his competence, but reviled for his political philosophy.
-In March 2002, the word was added to the Oxford English Dictionary under "bork"; its definition extends beyond judicial nominees, stating that people who bork others "usually [do so] with the aim of preventing [a person's] appointment to public office".
+In March 2002, the word was added to the Oxford Dictionary under "bork"; its definition extends beyond judicial nominees, stating that people who bork others "usually [do so] with the aim of preventing [a person's] appointment to public office".

-Perhaps the best known use of the verb to bork occurred in July 1991 at a conference of the National Organization for Women in New York City.
+A notable use of the verb to bork occurred in July 1991 at a conference of the National Organization for Women in New York City.
 Feminist Florynce Kennedy addressed the conference on the importance of defeating the nomination of Clarence Thomas to the U.S. Supreme Court.
 She said: "We're going to bork him.
 We're going to kill him politically ...
 This little creep, where did he come from?"
-However, Thomas was subsequently confirmed after a contentious confirmation hearing.
+Thomas was subsequently confirmed after a contentious confirmation hearing.